isabella232/pmp-support-site/docs/developers/020_authentication.md

 # Authentication

 API users are given a `username` and `password`.
 These cannot be used directly to authenticate with the PMP - rather they are used to manage multiple API client credentials under a single user account.
-The PMP uses an OAuth2 [Client Credentials](https://labs.hybris.com/2012/07/09/oauth-the-client-credentials-flow/) flow, meaning you'll be generating a separate `client_id` and `client_secret` for each application that will use the API.
+The PMP uses an OAuth2 [Client Credentials](https://labs.hybris.com/2012/07/09/oauth-the-client-credentials-flow/) flow, meaning that you will be generating a separate `client_id` and `client_secret` for each application that will use the API.

 <div class="alert alert-warning media">
   <i class="fa fa-bullhorn fa-3x pull-left media-object"></i>